Begomovirus

 Begomovirus is a genus of viruses, in the family Geminiviridae.
 They are plant viruses that as a group have a very wide host range, infecting dicotyledonous plants.
 Worldwide they are responsible for a considerable amount of economic damage to many important crops such as tomatoes, beans, squash, cassava and cotton.
-There are 464 species in this genus.
+There are 466 species in this genus.

 Morphology

 Virus particles are non-enveloped.
 The nucleocapsid is 38 nanometers (nm) long and 15–22 nm in diameter.
 While particles have basic icosahedral symmetry, they consist of two incomplete icosahedra—missing one vertex—joined together.
 There are 22 capsomeres per nucleocapsid.

 Genome

-Single stranded closed circular DNA.
+The genome consists of a single stranded closed circular DNA.
 Many begomoviruses have a bipartite genome: this means that the genome is segmented into two segments (referred to as DNA A and DNA B) that are packaged into separate particles.
 Both segments are generally required for successful symptomatic infection in a host cell but DNA B is dependent for its replication upon DNA A, which can in some begomoviruses apparently cause normal infections on its own.